 The move was widely denounced politicians around the world, business leaders, and environmentalists, and supported by some members of the Republican Party.
 While Trump has voiced his suspicions of climate change’s validity in the past—Vox reports that he has tweeted his skepticism 115 times—virtually all scientists agree that it is a fact, and the repercussions will only get worse if we don’t make significant strides to lessen the impact.

-Nine mayors from Colorado—Denver Mayor Michael Hancock, Boulder Mayor Suzanne Jones, Lakewood Mayor Adam Paul, Aspen Mayor Steve Skadron, Longmont Mayor Dennis Coombs, Breckenridge Mayor Eric Mamula, Edgewater Mayor Kris Teegardin, Lafayette Mayor Christine Berg, and Vail Mayor Dave Chapin—all signed the pledge, which reads, in part:
+Fifteen mayors from Colorado—Denver Mayor Michael Hancock, Boulder Mayor Suzanne Jones, Lakewood Mayor Adam Paul, Aspen Mayor Steve Skadron, Longmont Mayor Dennis Coombs, Breckenridge Mayor Eric Mamula, Edgewater Mayor Kris Teegardin, Lafayette Mayor Christine Berg, Vail Mayor Dave Chapin, Wheat Ridge Mayor Joyce Jay, Westminster Mayor Herb Atchison, Telluride Mayor Sean Murphy, Nederland Mayor Kristopher Larsen, Frisco Mayor Gary Wilkinson, and Fort Collins Mayor Wade Troxell—all signed the pledge, which reads, in part:

 “We will continue to lead.
 We are increasing investments in renewable energy and energy efficiency.
 We will buy and create more demand for electric cars and trucks.
 We will increase our efforts to cut greenhouse gas emissions, create a clean energy economy, and stand for environmental justice.
 And if the President wants to break the promises made to our allies enshrined in the historic Paris Agreement, we’ll build and strengthen relationships around the world to protect the planet from devastating climate risks.”